lucanag/lucanag.github.io/README.md

 ## Synthesis Exam Work, Analysis - rule30 (Luca Nagy)

 ### Inspiration
-s

 I chose my inspiration source based on the topics which had the most influenced affects to my personality.
-These are the improvements in different sciences and my infinite curiosity regarding the future affected by the current knowledge in scienses.
+These are the improvements in different sciences and my infinite curiousity regarding the future affected by our current knowledge in scienses.
 Stephen Wolfram, A New Kind of Science named book is which I recenty read and have been amazed ever since, especially the rule 30 named cellular automation model in it. ...
 The questions regarding future I encounter when I understand this model is which I wanted to use when I syntetised sounds to use a concept as  an abstract future picture on the improvements.
 This picture is not a relaxed idil picture, rather fulfilled with excitements, challenges, but in the same time with dark tone, atmospheric sounds which are not experienced in our natural direct environment.
-I followed this concept when I syntentiyed 4 sound
+I followed this concept when I syntentiyed 4 sounds, based on its style I would say dub-techno especially that I was inpired by Heavenchord - in structure  and secquen.
 You can read it in [Hungarian here](https://github.com/lucanag/music/blob/main/rule30.pdf)